cucumber/common/cucumber-expressions/README.md

 Note:
  * While `parameter` is allowed to appear as part of `alternative` and `option` in the AST, such an AST is not a valid a Cucumber Expression.
+ * ASTs with empty alternatives or alternatives that only contain an optional are valid ASTs but invalid Cucumber Expressions.
  * All escaped tokens (tokens starting with a backslash) are rewritten to their unescaped equivalent after parsing.